decentraland/documentation/content/contributor/worlds/about.md

 `dcl deploy --target-content https://worlds-content-server.decentraland.org`

-Once you run the command you will be prompt to sign the deployment with your wallet and a set of validations will be executed to allow or reject the scene:
+Once you run the command you will be prompted to sign the deployment with your wallet and a set of validations will be executed to allow or reject the scene:
 - The wallet signing the deployment must own a Decentraland NAME
 - The scene can occupy a maximum of 4 parcels
 - The size of the scene must be less or equal to 100MB